 There are two important points to note:

 Secondly, without exception it HAS to be homemade.
 Too often I have been let down by supermarket copies, or bakery flops.
-The only way to satisfy my craving is to bake the cake myself!
+And the only way to satisfy my craving is to bake the cake myself!

 Yesterday, the craving hit for carrot cake.
 I’d been struggling with a migraine all day and wanted to snuggle under the duvet until the pain had passed.
-During a brief respite in the afternoon I whipped up this Mascarpone Topped Carrot Cake in less than 10 minutes.
+Yet during a brief respite in the afternoon I whipped up this Mascarpone Topped Carrot Cake in less than 10 minutes.

 From memory I recalled baking a carrot cake with our youngest daughter, following a school recipe book method.
-All I could remember was that the recipe used oil!
-However, I love the flavour that butter imparts to a moist cake, so I added both!
+Except all I could remember was that the recipe used oil!
+And because I love the flavour that butter imparts to a moist cake, I added both!

 The need for walnuts, both flavour and crunchy texture was prevailent, so I made some walnut flour to boost the nutty flavour within the cake.
 It’s so easy, just toast the walnuts to bring out their flavour and either pulse in a food processor or use a mini chopper to achieve the desired result.
 Think ground almonds and you’re spot on.